StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 Given the amount of posts on StackOverflow[^2] this is a topic which a lot of people have to deal with in some respect in their projects.

 This post has used practical examples to explain the concepts around StackMapTable and the various frame types.
 Now reading javap's output and the JVM Virtual Machine Specification should be much more straight forward, as well as help you in your compiler and bytecode manipulation projects.

-Hopefully you will combat these `VerifyErrors` with ease.
+Now you will combat these `VerifyErrors` with ease!

 ### References